Uberspace/lab/source/guide_nextcloud.rst

   System config value overwrite.cli.url set to string https://isabell.uber.space [isabell@stardust html]$

-Set links to the log file destinations so you can easily access them in case you need them.
+Set links to the log file destinations so you can more easily access them:

 .. code-block:: console